• Home

 Share on FacebookShare on Twitter

 In a significant leap for the field of robotics, Google DeepMind has officially launched its new Gemini Robotics On-Device AI model, designed to run directly on robots without requiring a constant internet connection.
-This groundbreaking development promises to usher in a new era of robot autonomy, efficiency, and privacy, with initial demonstrations showcasing remarkable capabilities in diverse real-world scenarios.
+This innovative development promises to usher in a new era of robot autonomy, efficiency, and privacy, with initial demonstrations showcasing remarkable capabilities in diverse real-world scenarios.

 Unlike previous AI models for robotics that heavily relied on cloud computing for processing, Gemini Robotics On-Device brings the intelligence directly to the robot itself.
 This crucial shift dramatically reduces latency, allowing robots to make real-time decisions, and ensures robust operation even in environments with limited or no connectivity, such as manufacturing floors, remote locations, or secure facilities.